tmr08c/tmr08c.github.io/_posts/2015-04-09-private-class-methods.md

 ### Prefix a Method Definition

-You can also prefix specific method definition with the `private` method.
+You can also prefix specific method definitions with the `private` method.
 This will make only that method private.

 ```ruby
 class Pizza